isomerpages/mol-services/_government-services/06-manage-finances/06b-overview(govt-benefits).md

       <input type="checkbox" id="changes">
       <label class="tab-label" for="changes">Making Changes (After Submission) </label>
       <div class="tab-content">
-    <p>You may re-file within 14 days of your previous submission or before the tax season ends click <a target="_blank" href="https://www.iras.gov.sg/irashome/web/pages/taxCalendarListing.aspx">here</a> to find more information on upcoming tax due dates) - including all your income details and expenses, donations and relief claims where applicable. </p>
+    <p>You may re-file within 14 days of your previous submission or before the tax season ends.</p> <p>Click <a target="_blank" href="https://www.iras.gov.sg/irashome/web/pages/taxCalendarListing.aspx">here</a> to find more information on upcoming tax due dates - including all your income details and expenses, donations and relief claims where applicable. </p>
     <p><em>Do note that you can only re-file once.</em></p>
     <p>You may also file an objection using the “Object to Assessment” e-Service found at <a href="https://www.iras.gov.sg/irashome/Individuals/Locals/Paying-your-taxes-Claiming-refunds/Objecting-to-Income-Tax-Bill/">myTax Portal</a> within 30 days from your tax assessment.</p>
   </div>